Faculty & Visiting Teachers

 Helen Byrne

 Alongside the Masters in Mindfulness-Based Approaches at Bangor University Helen also completed all trainings and supervision with the Center for Mindfulness at University of Massachusetts, including participation in an intensive residential MBSR teacher training with Jon Kabat-Zinn and Saki Santorelli in 2009 and in an Advanced Teacher Development Residential training with Melissa Blacker and Florence Meleo-Meyer in 2010.
-She is currently participating in her second 2 year programme in Buddhist Psychology with the Bodhi College.
+She has participated in 2 x 2 year programmes in Buddhist Psychology with the Bodhi College.

 Helen trained as a Yoga teacher in 2003 and began combining her meditation practice with yoga teaching, offering Mindfulness Yoga classes in various yoga studios in Dublin from 2004 to 2010.
 She has been teaching MBSR in various contexts since 2008.